StephenHidem/SHFB/NuGet/readme.md

 # Sandcastle Help File Builder

+## This package is intended for testing and build server deployment scenarios.

 This package allows you to deploy the Sandcastle Help File Builder tools inside of a project to build help files without installing the tools manually such as on a build server.
 The `SHFBROOT` environment variable does not need to be defined.
 The following limitations apply: